Fat Mike

-Michael John Burkett (born January 16, 1967), known professionally as Fat Mike, is an American musician and producer.
-He is the bassist and lead vocalist for the punk rock band NOFX and the bassist for the punk rock supergroup cover band Me First and the Gimme Gimmes.
-Fat Mike started out with his first band False Alarm in 1982.
-He credits Joe Escalante of the Vandals for introducing him to punk rock when he was 13 at a summer camp.
+Michael John Burkett (born January 31, 1967), known professionally as Fat Mike, is an American musician and producer.
+He was the bassist and lead vocalist for the punk rock band NOFX and the cofounder and bassist of the punk rock supergroup cover band Me First and the Gimme Gimmes.
+Burkett started out with his first band False Alarm in 1982.
+He and NOFX rhythm guitarist Eric Melvin were the only band members who remained constant in the band's lineup throughout its existence.
+Burkett is the owner and founder of Fat Wreck Chords.